-- A. Selecting sports Commissioners shall be subject to the following: - i.
+- A. Selecting sports commissioners shall be subject to the following: - i.
 Commissioners shall be elected by the Board of Governors; - ii.
 They shall be nominated from among the persons eligible to serve on the Board of Governors; - iii.
 Commissioners shall serve for a minimum of two years and a maximum of four years; - iv.
 A vacancy occurring during a term of office shall be filled by an interim appointment by the Executive until the next Annual General Meeting; - v.
-Jurisdiction and expenses of Commissioners shall be subject to the approval of the Executive; - B. The duties and responsibilities of Commissioners shall include the following: - i.
-Providing assistance to host Committees to coordinate Provincial championships. - ii.
-Being familiar with new developments in rules, equipment, coaching

-- techniques, etc. - iii.
-Distributing information such as noted in b) above. - iv.
-Presenting recommendations to Provincial Tournament Chairpersons, the ASAA Executive, Zone Executive and member schools. - v.
-Acting as a consultant to meetings and Committees conducted by groups noted in iv. above. - vi.
-Furthering interest in their sport through the use of bulletins, talks and other forms of publicity and promotion. - vii.Liaising with Provincial sport governing bodies, the ASAA Executive, universities and other agencies. - viii.
-Attending Provincial Tournaments. - ix.
+Jurisdiction and expenses of Commissioners shall be subject to the approval of the Executive. - B. The duties and responsibilities of Commissioners shall include the following: - Providing assistance to host committees to coordinate provincial championships; - ii.
+Being familiar with new developments in rules, equipment, coaching techniques, etc; - iii.
+Distributing information such as noted in b) above; - iv.
+Presenting recommendations to Provincial Tournament Chairpersons, the ASAA Executive, Zone Executive and member schools; - v.
+Acting as a consultant to meetings and committees conducted by groups noted in iv. above; - vi.
+Furthering interest in their sport through the use of bulletins, talks and other forms of publicity and promotion; - vii.
+Liaising with provincial sport governing bodies, the ASAA Executive, universities and other agencies;

+- viii.
+Attending provincial tournaments; - ix.
 Ensuring the records are noted in the proper publications for their sport. - x.
-Preparing and assisting in annually updating competition handbooks for that sport. - C. Role of Commissioners in coordinating Provincial competition The Commissioner plays a critical role in the development of his/her particular sport with the ASAA.
-Since the primary responsibility of the Commissioner is coordinating Provincial competition, leadership should be provided according to the following format: - i.
-The Commissioner in concert with the Executive Director shall meet with the competition Chairperson (and Committee) at least three months prior to the competition for the purpose of reviewing the requirements for the competition as outlined in the activity handbook.
-For Basketball and Volleyball, a meeting of the Tournament Chairpersons for each of the host Committees should be called by the Executive Director.
-For all other sports, the Commissioner, with the approval of the Executive Director, should meet with the Tournament Chairperson at the site of the competition. - ii.
-The Commissioner shall receive a written organizational plan from the Tournament Chairperson no less than two months prior to the event. - iii.
+Preparing and assisting in annually updating competition handbooks for that sport. - C. Role of Commissioners in coordinating provincial competition.

+The Commissioner plays a critical role in the development of their particular sport with the ASAA.
+Since the primary responsibility of the Commissioner is coordinating provincial competition, leadership should be provided according to the following format:

+- i.
+The Commissioner in concert with the Executive Director shall meet with, or conference call, the competition chairperson (and committee) at least three months prior to the competition for the purpose of reviewing the requirements for the competition as outlined in the ASAA handbook and host handbook.
+For basketball and volleyball, a meeting (or conference call) of the tournament chairpersons for each of the host committees should be called by the Executive Director.
+For all other sports, the Commissioner, with the approval of the Executive Director, should meet with the tournament chairperson at the site of the competition. - ii.
+The Commissioner shall receive a written organizational plan from the tournament chairperson no less than two months prior to the event. - iii.
 The Commissioner should attend the competition to assist with its operation and to evaluate the event.
 If at all possible, a short meeting should be organized in conjunction with the competition for coaches and administrators.
 The purpose of this meeting would be to evaluate the event, propose modifications, suggest rule changes and propose changes to any other aspect of the sport.
 If such a meeting cannot be arranged, an evaluation form should be circulated to participants and then returned to the Commissioner. - iv.
-The Commissioner shall be responsible for converting information received from the competitions to handbook modifications and Notices of Motion where applicable.
+The Commissioner shall be responsible for converting information received from the competitions to handbook modifications and develop Notices of Motion where applicable.

 Note: It is expected that Notices of Motion submitted by Commissioners will reflect the wishes of a broad representative sampling of coaches across the province and not just the opinion of the Commissioner.
-Such notices will be submitted to the Executive Committee prior to circulation province wide.
+Such notices will be submitted to the Executive Committee, via staff, prior to circulation province wide.

-The Alberta Schools' Athletic Association shall provide Commissioners with the financial resources necessary to conduct the role outlined above.
+The ASAA shall provide Commissioners with the financial resources necessary to conduct the role outlined above.